Pedagogy and inquiry-based learning

 Strategies to incorporate modeling in today’s biology classroom

 I am proud to share authorship with the 2013-14 UCSC SCWIBLES team (which comprised several grad students and faculty in the Ecology and Evolutionary Biology department and the Environmental Studies department).
 This article represents a culmination of hundreds of hours in the classroom, as we designed and implemented inquiry-based curricula, and in group discussions where we debated the finer points of model-based learning.
-Through this experience, we each became better teachers and communicators of science.
+Through this experience, we not only became better teachers but also better communicators of science.